 The multiplication chart introduces the products and factors of multiples up to twelve.
 Although charts are handy reference tools, they can also become a hindrance to learning basic multiplication facts.

-Reliance on charts or hand calculators can weaken your child's ability to move on to more difficult math in the future which demands multiplication skills.
+Reliance on charts or calculators can weaken your child's ability to move on to more difficult math in the future which demands multiplication skills.

 Encourage your child to memorize the basic multiplication facts from zero up to twelve.
 I've created plenty of worksheets that cover how to teach multiplication and different strategies for learning how to multiply.